Touring Israel

 The main railway line connects the stations Nahariya - Akko - Haifa - Netanya - Hadera - Tel Aviv - Beer Sheva - Dimona with branches to Ashdod, Ashkelon, and Jerusalem.

-There is also a Tel Aviv suburban system linking the city with several suburbs (Petah Tikva, Rishon Letzion, Ra'anana, Lod, Ramle, Rehovot) and Ben Gurion Airport.
+There is also a Tel Aviv suburban system linking the city with several suburbs (Petah Tikva, Rishon Letzion, Bat Yam, Ra'anana, Lod, Ramle, Rehovot) and Ben Gurion Airport.

-Trains do not run on Saturdays and religious holidays, and Friday nights or before a holiday.
+Trains do not run on Saturdays religious holidays, and Friday nights or before a holiday.

-Everything is very simple and very convenient to choose the departure station, destination station, date, time.
-The next step is to specify the fare.
-But you can't buy a ticket on the website.
+Everything is clear and very convenient to choose the departure station, destination station, date, and time.
+The next step is to specify the fare. and then you can buy a ticket on the website.

-Tickets are purchased at the ticket offices of railway stations or ticket machines.
-Unfortunately, the information in Russian is not provided in ticket machines.
+Tickets are also purchased at the ticket offices of railway stations or ticket machines.

 A discount is provided when buying a round-trip ticket.
-Pensioners and students have a discount upon presentation of ID and international student card.
+Elders and students have a discount upon presentation of ID and international student card.
 Children under five follow free of charge.

 Please be aware that public transport is closed on Shabbat and other Jewish holidays.

-It is also worth knowing that, as a rule, on Sunday morning and Thursday evening, trains are overcrowded, because conscripts are lowered home for the weekend.
+It is also worth knowing that, as a rule, on Sunday morning and Thursday evening, trains are overcrowded, because people return home for the weekend.
 If possible, it is worth choosing other hours for the trip.

 The only mode of transport that operates on Shabbat and other Jewish holidays is the taxi and private transportation services.

-HOW TO SAVE ON PUBLIC TRANSPORTATION IN ISRAEL WHILE TOURING ISRAEL
+HOW TO SAVE MONEY ON PUBLIC TRANSPORTATION IN ISRAEL WHILE TOURING ISRAEL

 how to save while touring israel